Epic vs Motley Fool One: Is 28x the Price Worth It?

 Is Motley Fool One worth it?

-Only for high-net-worth investors with $500,000+ portfolios.
-At $13,999/year, you get complete access to every Motley Fool product, exclusive features like the One Portfolio and Microball database, and white-glove support.
-But the credit-swap refund policy means you lose $10,000 if you cancel—this isn’t a service to try casually.
+Only as a lifestyle product for $500,000+ portfolios.
+At $13,999/year you get every Motley Fool product, the One Portfolio, Microball, and white-glove support.
+Fool has not published an official One scorecard.
+The credit-swap refund means you lose $10,000 if you cancel.
+This is not a service to try casually, and a 211-point tape does not require it.

 What’s the difference between Epic and Fool One?

-Price and scope.
-Epic costs $299/year and includes 4 scorecards (5 picks/month).
+Price, scope, and refund risk.
+Epic costs $299/year and includes 4 dedicated scorecards (5 picks/month) with official books you can audit.
 Fool One costs $13,999/year and includes all 11+ scorecards (30+ picks/month), 35+ real-money portfolios, exclusive databases, and white-glove support.
-The key difference beyond features: Epic has a real money-back guarantee, while Fool One has a credit-swap-only policy.
+Epic has a real money-back guarantee.
+Fool One has a credit-swap-only policy.
+The 28x gap is the product.

 Can I upgrade from Epic to Fool One later?

 Yes.
-Many investors start with Epic to test The Motley Fool’s premium tier, then upgrade to Fool One as their portfolio grows.
-This is actually the lower-risk path—you validate the methodology with Epic’s money-back guarantee before committing to One’s higher price point.
+Many investors start with Epic to test the sleeves, then upgrade if the portfolio and the appetite both grow.
+That is the lower-risk path — you validate the methodology with Epic’s money-back guarantee before committing to One’s five-figure swap.

 Does Fool One include Epic?

 Yes, completely.
-Fool One includes everything in Epic plus all other Motley Fool services.
-If you have Fool One, you don’t need Epic—you already have access to all four Epic scorecards plus seven additional ones.
+Fool One includes everything in Epic plus every other Motley Fool service.
+If you have Fool One, you do not need Epic — you already have the four Epic scorecards plus seven more.

 T